 (Photo courtesy of NetPS Plant Finder)

-Arborvitae has green foliage.
+Savin Juniper has green foliage.
 The scale-like leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+The flowers are not ornamentally significant.
+It produces blue berries from late spring to late winter.

 Planting & Growing

-Arborvitae will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
+Savin Juniper will grow to be about 5 feet tall at maturity, with a spread of 8 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.

 Closed Sundays and Mondays starting in September

 Tuesday - Thursday 8:30 AM - 3 PM

 Friday and Saturday 8:30 AM - 5 PM